 For Veterans Day, we published a similar round-up of the top war memorials in New York City, where you can honor the service men and women who served their presidents proudly.

-Note that we are not including Trump Tower as a NYC place with a special connection to US presidents, because it is mainly a commercial building with shops, and luxury apartments above, including the sprawling, gilded penthouse of the 45th US president and his wife and young son.
+Note that we are not including Trump Tower as a NYC place with a special connection to US presidents, because it is a commercial building, not a monument or memorial site, with shops on the lower floors and luxury apartments above, including the sprawling, gilded penthouse of the 45th US president and his wife and young son.

 This article was posted originally in Feb.
 2016 and is updated annually for Presidents Weekend.